MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Enhance your Environment/physics-interactions.md

 **On Trigger Enter** and **On Trigger Exit**

-These are considered to be [Shared Events](#shared-events).
-As the names imply (and the UI explains), these determine which Actions are fired when a Game Object enters or exits the trigger volume.
+These determine which Actions are fired when a Game Object enters or exits the trigger volume.

 ### Collision Events Sensor